thnkslprpt/thnkslprpt/README.md

 ### About Me :
 In past lives I was a professional soldier, a financial analyst and an astronomer.

-At the moment, I'm a coder from planet Earth.
+At the moment, I'm a coder.

 #### Favorite languages + tools :